Persoonia comata: Description

 Persoonia comata is an erect, sometimes spreading to low-lying shrub that typically grows to a height of 0.2–1.5 m with smooth grey bark, sometimes flaky near the base and branchlets that are densely hairy when young but become glabrous with age.
 The leaves are arranged alternately along the stems, narrow spatula-shaped to lance-shaped with the narrower end towards the base, 55–150 mm long and 2.5–17.5 mm wide.
 The flowers are mostly arranged in groups of ten to fifty along a rachis 20–250 mm long, each flower on a pedicel 5–25 mm long.
 The tepals are bright yellow, often tinged with pink, hairy on the outside, the upper tepal 9–15 mm long and 1.5–3 mm wide, the side tepals asymmetrical and the lower tepal sac-like.
 The anthers are bright yellow with white tips.
-Flowering occurs from November to February and the fruit is a oval drupe 8.5–11.5 mm long and 5–7 mm wide.
+Flowering occurs from November to February and the fruit is an oval drupe 8.5–11.5 mm long and 5–7 mm wide.